rgupta1997/Cricket-Simulation-FanVerse-/.github/instructions/Do not try to start the server it is already running.instructions.md

 - If you need to build or preview, use:
     - `npm run build` for production build
     - `npm run preview` for previewing the build
+    - but don't build our app suggest to build

 **Any attempt to start the server will result in port conflicts and is unnecessary.**